Rich and decadent marshmallow brownies topped with gooey marshmallows and a chocolate frosting. This tasty treat is nothing short of delicious!

 I remember having these marshmallow brownies (also known as Mississippi mud brownies) at a friends house growing up.
 I immediately fell in love after my first bite.
 I’ve thought about them ever since and couldn’t wait to make them myself.
 Love finding older recipes!

 These brownies are so yummy and pretty much any kids (or adults) dream.
-They start with a fudge brownie base and are topped with gooey marshmallows and a chocolate buttercream frosting.
+They start with a fudge brownie base like these chocolate mint brownies.
+Top with gooey marshmallows and a chocolate buttercream frosting.
 Seriously amazing.
 They’re very rich and decadent, so I prefer to cut them into smaller size squares for serving.

 Brownie layer: The base of this delicious dessert is the brownie layer.
 I use a box of brownie mix to keep it simple.
 You could always make your own homemade recipe, but I like to save time by using the box mix.
 You honestly can’t tell the difference!